4. Configure Nginx Server Blocks

 Let’s Encrypt is a Certificate Authority (CA) which provides trusted TLS/SSL certificate so you could enable encrypted HTTPS on your webserver.
 The only price you have to pay is to renew it every 90 days.

-We need to install git and bc and clone the Let’s Encrypt repository.
+and clone the Let’s Encrypt repository.

 After cloning the Let’s Encrypt repository, let’s proceed in getting our SSL certificate.

-After getting the SSL certificate, we need to edit our site configuration file /etc/nginx/sites-available/example.com to use it.
+After getting the SSL certificate, we need to edit our site configuration file /etc/nginx/sites-available/example.com

 6. Install WordPress